 I understand that not everyone reading this shares a common faith.
 Still, we share common life experiences of internal chaos, as described above.
 No one is exempt, and when the life we built collapses, everything that drives us is tested—our spiritual beliefs, values, lifestyle choices, goals, dreams, priorities—everything.
 Only the foundation upon which we built our life remains, but it, too, may have crumbled.
 We must decide whether we will rebuild on the same foundation of faith or nonfaith, or consider something else.

 Like Emily in the picture, I looked upward for answers.
 If you haven’t noticed, a plaque behind her displays a verse from the Bible, Psalm 46:10, “Be still and know that I am God.”
-Through the process of grieving and navigating the path forward, during periods of loneliness, anger, pain, and facing an unknown future, I have taken many moments to be still and remember that the God I trust is present—leading me, guiding me, imparting wisdom—and my future is in His hands.
+Through the process of grieving and navigating the path forward, during periods of loneliness, anger, pain, and facing an unknown future, I have taken many moments to be still and remember that the God I trust in is present—leading me, guiding me, imparting wisdom—and my future is in His hands.

 Thankfully, the foundation of my faith withstood the earthquake.
 The rubble has been cleared away, and the rebuilding is ongoing.
 With a few unexpected turns in the road and bumps along the way, my life is moving forward as my faith grows stronger, deeper, and more authentic every day.